Terms of use

 Market Insights

-Australia – RBA unlikely to commence a series of interest rate hikes
+Australia – RBA interest rate hikes unlikely

-Consequently, we favour Australian government bonds over cash as interest rates are likely to have peaked this cycle.
+From an asset class perspective, we favour Australian sovereign bonds over cash with interest rates likely to have peaked this cycle.

 This document is issued by Mercer Investments (Australia) Limited ABN 66 008 612 397 AFSL 244385 (MIAL).
 MIAL is a wholly owned subsidiary of Mercer (Australia) Pty Ltd ABN 32 005 315 917 (‘Mercer Australia’).
 References to Mercer shall be construed to include Mercer LLC and/or its associated companies.
 ‘MERCER’ is a registered trademark of Mercer Australia.